blue-llama/e-treasure-hunt/README.md

 ## Create levels

-- You can use the content of `dummy_files.zip` as a template
+- You can use the content of `dummy_files.zip` as a template.
 - `about.json` contains the name and location for the level (the name is displayed on the _next_ level page, so can be the location).
-  Tolerance is in metres
+  Tolerance is in metres.
-- `blurb.txt` contains the description for the level (displayed on the next level page)
+- `blurb.txt` contains the description for the level (displayed on the next level page).
-- `clue.png` is the first image - the dummy file contains a background
+- `clue.png` is the first image - the dummy file contains a background.
-- `hint1.png` - `hint4.png` are the hints, in order
+- `hint1.png` - `hint4.png` are the hints, in order.
-  - The five images must be in alphabetical order, but otherwise the exact filenames are not important
+  - The five images must be in alphabetical order, but otherwise the exact filenames are not important.
-  - `.png` and `.jpg` are acceptable formats
+  - `.png` and `.jpg` are acceptable formats.

 ## Level upload